 NWS is a certified Green Deal provider and installer, with qualified Green Deal assessors.
 It only offers 13 of the full 40 or so Green Deal improvements, but the ones it does are the most common, such as double glazing and insulation.

-It also installs free boilers and insulation via the Eco scheme - if you qualify - or helps you find other grants you might be eligible for if you don't.
+It also installs free boilers and insulation via the Eco scheme - though check with them whether funding is available for this.

 What is its finance plan?